 As with any hike, good shoes can make or break it.
 We did the dumb novice thing and bought new hiking shoes about a month before we went to Zion, but shockingly – neither one of us needed to break them in!
 They were both right out of the box super comfy.
 I have this pair of Merrells and Pete has this pair of Oboz.

 Every time you go out on a hike you should have a backpack with you!
 I use this daypack from Osprey but made Pete carry the bag for Angels Landing.
 We ended up using his Camelback because it stores a water bladder easier than mine.
 Inside the backpack, you’ll want to fill the bladder with enough water to last for 4-5 hours.
-Also throw in some snacks (we’ve recently fallen in love with these!), sunscreen, a hat, sunglasses, a camera (Utah was my GoPro’s first time out of the box!), and kleenex!
+Also throw in some snacks, sunscreen, a hat, sunglasses, a camera (Utah was my GoPro’s first time out of the box!), and kleenex!
 Our noses were really runny so that ended up being super gross.

 Take your time: